ebikatsudon/VTubeStudio/Thoughts-on-item-hotkeys-(delete).md

 # Saving Item Scenes

 * Users should be able to save the current state of the items in the scene.
-The idea is that you can load internal and external items into the scene and then use a "save" functionality within
+The idea is that you can load internal and external items into the scene and then use a "save" functionality somewhere on the UI.
+  * This UI has the option to include or exclude items attached to the model.
+  * This UI shows a list of all items that will be saved.
+* Each item is identified by its ID, which is its filename.
+No two items should have the same filename.
+For animated PNG folder items, the filename is the folder name.
+* For each item, the saved properties are position, rotation and scale.
+For items attached to the model, the exact model attachment point is saved.
+* Other saved properties: Scene order, smoothing value and "censored" state.
+* If the scene is later loaded and a different model is active, items attached to the model won't be loaded.
+If this happens, failure to load the items will be logged appropriately.

+# Hotkeys

+Unload all items
+Quicksave/Quickload

 # Item Quicksave and item Quickload